no-mayo/today-i-learned/README.md

 ## To deploy to production

-The /dist folder of this app contains everything needed to run the single-page application.
-It's hosted on GitHub Pages.
+The production app is currently hosted on gh-pages.

-To send updates to production, use a subtree push to deploy the /dist folder to the gh-pages branch:
+To deploy the latest version, push your latest commits from the repo's master branch to its gh-pages branch:

 ```
-git add dist && git commit -m "[commit message here]"
-git subtree push --prefix dist origin gh-pages
+git push origin master:gh-pages
 ```